maxzheng/great-life-guide/README.md

 To make sure that you do exercise daily, use [direct motivations](#motivation).
 For days where you just don't feel like doing it, start small, like just do some stretching or walking.
 Once you get the ball rolling, it builds momentum and you may find yourself doing more, but it's ok to stop if you still don't feel up to it.

+The good thing about exercise is that you get feedback the next day with soreness.
+Keep going as it takes a week to get used to it and start to see the benefits.
+Aside from improving muscle, it will [reduce stress](https://www.mayoclinic.org/healthy-lifestyle/stress-management/in-depth/exercise-and-stress/art-20044469) and [improve immumune system](https://medlineplus.gov/ency/article/007165.htm) too.
+Yep, it's amazing.

 Happiness
 ---------